-Whenever you are arrested for DUI in Florida, you are facing two types of driver's license suspensions.
+Whenever you are arrested for DUI in Tampa, you are facing two types of driver's license suspensions.

-- Administrative License Suspension (automatic starts at time of arrest)
+Administrative License Suspension (automatically starts at time of arrest)

-- Court Suspension (imposed by the court after the conclusion of the DUI case) - see DUI penalties for more information
+Court Suspension (imposed by the court after the conclusion of the DUI case)

 When you are arrested for DUI, the police officer will give you a DUI citation.
 On the bottom of the citation it will state that your license has been suspended either for: